 As part of The School of Making, last year we launched the Host a Party program that offered our DIY customers the opportunity to organize their own sewing parties for friends and family.
 The positive feedback we received allowed us to expand our offerings for the upcoming year.
 In 2016, we also began our Build a Wardrobe subscription service, which released four new garment patterns to participants—one each quarter.
 The program’s goal is to help to makers expand their handmade, sustainable wardrobes based on each individual’s personal style.
 This coming year, Build a Wardrobe features the Factory Dress, Car Coat, Wrap Dress, and Drawstring Pant/Skirt; subscribers can join at any point in the year.

 We also launched a collaboration with Spoonflower—a North Carolina-based web company that allows individuals to design, print, and sell their own fabrics—that allowed us to create custom Alabama Chanin organic cotton jersey.
-The first run of our limited-edition, pre-printed fabric sold out almost immediately, but you can currently purchase the fabric by the yard in our Anna’s Garden and New Leaves designs from our online store.
+The first run of our limited-edition, pre-printed fabric sold out almost immediately, but look for more printed offerings to cycle in and out.

 As part of our expanded workshop offerings, Alabama Chanin hosted its first workshop abroad, at Chateau Dumas in Auty, France.
 In addition to our sewing curriculum, we were able to explore ornate interiors and architecture, shop at unique markets, and experience woad dyeing for the first time.
 The weeklong event was picturesque, and we hope to be able to offer another similar event soon.